dlespiau/balance/README.md

 Kubernetes processes.

 - Go library for your Go microservices.
-- Uses the Kubernetes build-in Service discovery mechanism to find out which endpoints requests can be routed to.
+- Uses the Kubernetes built-in Service discovery mechanism to find out which endpoints requests can be routed to.
 - Offers an abstraction to implement a variety of L7 load balancing mechanisms.
 - Implements affinity and non-affinity algorithms.